US National Debt by Year Compared to GDP and Major Events

-The U.S. national debt hit a new high of more than $27 trillion in October 2020.
+The U.S. national debt hit a new high of more than $28 trillion on March 1, 2021, and it continues to hover at or just below $28 trillion.
 That's greater than the annual economic output of the entire country.

 Throughout the years, recessions have increased the debt because they have lowered tax revenue.
 At the same time, Congress has spent more to stimulate the economy.
 Military spending has also been a big contributor, as has spending on benefits such as Medicare.
-In 2020, spending to offset the effects of the COVID-19 pandemic also added to the debt.
+In 2020 and 2021, spending to offset the effects of the COVID-19 pandemic also added to the debt.

 Although investors aren't currently worried about a U.S. debt default, that could change once the pandemic ends.
 In that case, ways to reduce the debt, such as raising taxes or cutting spending, will need to be considered.